ethyca/fides/docs/fides/docs/quickstart/local_standalone.md

 # Running Fidesctl locally (Standalone)

-This method of running fidesctl requires zero dependencies outside of Python and a pip installation of fidesctl.
+This method of running fidesctl requires zero dependencies outside of Python and a default pip installation of fidesctl.
 It is intended as the fastest possible quick start and is not designed for production-grade deployments.

 In standalone mode most CLI commands will not work as they require webserver or database connectivity for persistence.
 Crucially though, the core evaluation functionality is still present.
 To run evaluations in standalone mode, use the `--local` flag, but note that the evaluation results won't be persisted.